Armstrong Mountain

 Summit

-Named after Thomas Armstrong, a 19th Century lumberman, this climb features a huge ladder on one approach and several smaller ones on the other approach.
+Named after Thomas Armstrong, a 19th Century lumberman.
 There are great views of the upper Great Range and Johns Brook Valley.
 This peak is often tackled as part of the Gothics, Armstrong, Upper Wolf Jaw Mountain & Lower Wolf Jaw Mountain loop.
+A successful hike of Armstrong involves research, physical fitness, the right gear, and knowledge of Leave No Trace principles

 SPECIAL INFORMATION